 More Meaningful Actions

 There are two easier ways to make your diet more sustainable across a whole range of environmental impacts, while mostly avoiding these trade-offs: eating less meat and reducing food waste.

 Meat, particularly red meat, tends to have greater environmental impacts per kilogram than plant-based alternatives.

 One study showed that British diets containing meat have carbon footprints around twice that of plant-based diets.
 Another study, this time on American diets, showed that vegan diets are substantially better than omnivorous diets across a whole range of environmental impacts, including land and water use, ozone layer depletion and release of toxic substances.

 UK households throw away one fifth of the food they buy.
 Most of this waste is avoidable.
-Reducing waste means you have to buy less food, which saves money and reduces environmental impacts along the whole supply chain – a win-win situation.
+Reducing waste means you have to buy less food.
+This saves you money and reduces environmental impacts along the whole supply chain – a win-win situation.

 What You Can Do

-While you can make a difference by buying local food when it is in season and avoiding air-freighted food, perhaps most important of all is to focus on more effective measures such as reducing red meat consumption and reducing food waste.
+You can make a difference by buying local food when it is in season and avoiding air-freighted food.
+But it’s important to focus on more effective measures such as reducing red meat consumption and reducing food waste.

 For inspiration, check out a guide to which fruit and vegetables are in season right now, some tips to reduce food waste and some yummy plant-based recipes from Deliciously Ella.